Dwarfess/Web-application/README.md

-# Web application.
+# Web application
-Functionality of the online store implementation using AngularJS.
+Functionality of the online store implementation using AngularJS

-## Unauthorized users can:
+## Unauthorized users can
    * View product list
    * Switch between stock lists
    * Login/register to app to do more

-## Authorized users can:
+## Authorized users can
    * View product list
    * Switch between stock lists
    * View product information by clicking on the item